 Yet despite its flaws, X-Wing has a knack for pulling you back.
 Its flight and combat systems are excellent and fun.
 For the most part, the ships handle as well as you do, and though it may dog you sometimes, every mission is definitely beatable.
 Aside from gaining the requisite medals and ranks as you go along, you also uncover a pretty interesting and cohesive story.
 I presume these are based off of some novels or other extended universe stuff.
-My Star Wars experience ends with the films, but I still found this interesting enough without being a fanboy.
-If you are, or a fangirl, you might get something even more out of this.
+My Star Wars experience ends with the films, but I still found this interesting enough without being a rabid fan.
+If you are, you might get something even more out of this.

 The XvsT engine is able to do much more than the original’s, and as such, the game looks pretty good.
 Unlike Wing Commander, ship models are true 3D, which is a big plus.
 The game also takes advantage of a simple pass-through option on 3D accelerator cards, sharpening up the graphics.
 However, the game was built for Win95, and doesn’t allow for 3D card support in WinXP.
 If the game will run at all, it will do so in the software mode.
 Models lose their crispness, and the game runs slightly slower as well.
 Ship explosions are made of simple sprites, and the game doesn’t allow you to target specific systems (though the engine does allow it, the option is disabled to remain true to the original).
 When ships explode, however, they break apart into component pieces and spinning, sparking engines.
 The engine allows for craft to be reasonably detailed, but the environment is bland.
 You’ll never see a lot of astounding moments.
 Save for a few asteroid fields, and some rather large spaceships and stations, X-Wing’s version of space is vast and empty.

 Sounds are a high point, with music and effects pulled from the films’ archive.
 Laser blasts and TIE engines rushing past sound just as they did in the pics.
 Voice work isn’t bad either.
 There’s a lot of cockpit chatter, and every briefing is narrated.
 They’re not exactly taxing roles, but the actors give their performances competently.
 Controls are responsive, and aplenty.
 Every key on the board is mapped to something, with some being more important than others.
 Fortunately, you can map any keyboard assignment to any button on your joystick, allowing the important stuff to be at hand, and more minor things like power adjustment to stay on the board.
 An important note, a joystick is REQUIRED to play the Windows version.
-Lemme make that clear, you must own a joystick to play the game.
+Let’s make that clear, you must own a joystick to play the game.
 You cannot use the mouse or keyboard, as you could in the original DOS release.
 This may put off some – it kept me away from the game when it first came out, but the game is worth buying a cheap one if you’re seriously interested in playing.
 It’s that good.